Alprazolam: Panic disorder

 Alprazolam is effective in the relief of moderate to severe anxiety and panic attacks.
 In Australia, alprazolam is not recommended for the treatment of panic disorder because of concerns regarding tolerance, dependence, and abuse.
 Most evidence shows that the benefits of alprazolam in treating panic disorder last only four to ten weeks.
 However, people with panic disorder have been treated on an open basis for up to eight months without apparent loss of benefit.

 Alprazolam is recommended by the World Federation of Societies of Biological Psychiatry (WFSBP) for treatment-resistant cases of panic disorder where there is no history of tolerance or dependence.

 A 2023 meta-analysis of published and unpublished FDA-submitted regulatory trials of alprazolam extended-release for panic disorder found that only one of five clinical trials showed a positive efficacy outcome (20%), while the rest were negative and did not demonstrate effectiveness.
 In the published literature, three trials were published conveying a positive outcome (100%), but of these, only one was positive and the other two were considered to have been inappropriately spun as positive.
-The effect size (Hedges's g) of alprazolam for the treatment of panic disorder based on the five clinical trials was 0.33 (a small effect) and based on the published trials was 0.47 (a moderate effect), equating to an increase of 0.14 or 42%.
-The authors concluded that publication bias substantially inflated the effectiveness of alprazolam for panic disorder.
+The effect size (Hedges's g) of alprazolam extended-release for the treatment of panic disorder based on the five clinical trials was 0.33 (a small effect) and based on the published trials was 0.47 (a moderate effect), equating to an increase of 0.14 or 42%.
+The authors concluded that publication bias substantially inflated the effectiveness of alprazolam extended-release for panic disorder.